CyrilJl/Mathematical-Tours/README.md

 - BD Alti - High-Resolution Elevation Dataset for France
 - NetCDF4 compression with xarray
 - Rasterizing a larger than memory GPKG file
+- Query GoogleMaps satellites tiles from given coordinates and zoom level